 Oberlin College is committed to providing opportunities for personal growth and civil discourse, and this process is viewed in those terms.
-If a student wishes to request an administrative review of their accommodation determination, the student must make the request themselves and are expected to be the main participant in conversations.
-Therefore, while parents may participate in the iterative process with an appropriate signed release, students must be present for all conversations and discussions, be fully involved in all dialogue, and will also be included in all electronic communications.
-Parental participation in the grievance process will not serve as a replacement to a student's participation.
+If a student wishes to request an administrative review of their accommodation determination, they must make the request directly and in writing to ODA@oberlin.edu.
+Students are expected to be the leading participant in conversations.
+Therefore, while parents may participate in the iterative process with an appropriate signed release, students must be present for all exchanges and discussions, be fully involved in all dialogue, and be included in all electronic communications.
+Parental participation in the appeals process will not serve as a replacement for a student's involvement.
+Once an appeal request is submitted in writing to the above email address, instructions for the next steps will be sent via email response to the student.

-If a student disagrees with the academic or Housing and Dining accommodation determination, the following grievance process must be followed in order.
-After each meeting, the student will receive a written summary of the conversation and the outcome.
+If a student disagrees with an academic accommodation determination, the following appeals process must be followed.
+After each meeting, the student will receive a written summary of the conversation and the outcome.*

-- Students must schedule and attend an appointment to speak with the Director of Disability If the Director of Student Accessibility Services upholds the initial determination on the student’s accommodation request, the student’s grievance process may continue at the second step.
+1.)
+Students must schedule and attend an appointment with the Assistant Dean and Director of the Office for Disability & Access (ODA).
+If the Assistant Dean and Director of ODA upholds the initial determination of the student’s accommodation request, the student’s appeal may continue at the second step.

-- If after meeting with the Director, the student wishes to pursue further redress, the student must schedule an appointment with the Assistant dean Jessica Bayer-Crissman.
+2.)
+If, after meeting with the Assistant Dean and Director of ODA, the student wishes to pursue further redress, the student must schedule an appointment with the Assistant Vice President (AVP) and Dean for Intercultural Engagement (CIE) by emailing CIE@oberlin.edu.

 Truthful and Accurate information

-Allegations that are not accurate and truthful can have a negative impact on the individuals involved and the college community.
+Inaccurate or false allegations can harm the individuals involved and the college community.
 Individuals who make false allegations within their accommodation request or grievance process are subject to discipline.